About the theatre

 The Gielgud Theatre is owned by Delfont Mackintosh Theatres.

-The first play at the Gielgud Theatre was a musical called The Beauty of Bath by Hicks and Cosmo Hamilton.
+The opening production at the Gielgud Theatre was The Beauty of Bath by Hicks and Cosmo Hamilton.
 My Darling, another Hicks musical, followed in 1907, followed by the successful London production of the Straus operetta, A Waltz Dream in 1908.
-An astonishing event occurred midway through the run of the theatre's next major work, The Dashing Little Duke (1909), which was produced by Hicks.
+An astonishing event occurred midway through the run of the Gielgud's next major work, The Dashing Little Duke (1909), which was produced by Hicks.
 Hicks' wife, Ellaline Terriss, played the title role (a woman playing a man).
 When she missed several performances due to illness, Hicks stepped into the role — possibly the only case in the history of musical theatre where a husband succeeded to his wife's role.

-Refurbished in 1987, with extensive work on the gold leaf in the auditorium, the theatre is particularly notable for its beautiful circular Regency staircase, oval gallery and tower.
+Refurbished in 1987, with extensive work on the gold leaf in the auditorium, The Gielgud Theatre is particularly notable for its beautiful circular Regency staircase, oval gallery and tower.
 The theatre has presented several Alan Ayckbourn premieres, including 1990's Man of the Moment.
 More recently, Oscar Wilde's classic comedy, An Ideal Husband (1992) and One Flew Over the Cuckoo's Nest (2004) saw notable revivals.

 Work on the facade of the theatre started in March 2007 and the interior restoration, including reinstating the boxes at the back of the dress circle, was completed in January 2008.